dwavesystems/qbsolv/readme.md

 #### Python

-A wheel might be available for your system on pypi: `pip install qbsolv`
+A wheel might be available for your system on pypi: `pip install dwave-qbsolv`

 Alternately, you can build the library with setuptools `cd python; python setup.py build`